Skip to main content

 • History

 Aksai Lake, located at 3,700 metres above sea level in the upper reaches of the Aksai Valley, together with the Aksai Glacier waterfall, poses a high risk of outburst floods that can transform into destructive debris flows.
 These events are typically triggered by the sudden release of water from intraglacial cavities, especially during the summer melt season.
 Such floods pose a threat to the tourist zone situated on the alluvial fan of the Aksai Valley.
 Debris flows in this valley have been recorded multiple times, notably in July and August of 1960, 1961, 1965, 1966, 1968, 1969, 1970, 1980, 1999, and 2015.
 The recurrence of these events during mid-July to early August suggests that this is the peak hazard period, coinciding with maximum river discharge.
-Teztor Lake, located at 3,750 metres above sea level in the upper Adygine Valley, is also prone to sudden outbursts.
+Teztor Lake, located at 3,750 metres above sea level in the upper Adygyne Valley, is also prone to sudden outbursts.
 Repeated breaches have caused severe damage to both infrastructure and ecosystems within Ala-Archa National Park.
-The most destructive event occurred on 31 August 2012, when an outburst triggered a debris flow that partially destroyed the Chyrchyk recreation zone. ther recorded outbursts from Teztor Lake include incidents in June 1953, 1968, 1988, August 2018, and 25–26 July 2024.
+The most destructive event occurred on 31 August 2012, when an outburst triggered a debris flow that partially destroyed the Cherjaz recreation zone.
+Other recorded outbursts from Teztor Lake include incidents in June 1953, 1968, 1988, August 2018, and 25–26 July 2024.
 Additionally, on 23 April 2024, a powerful debris flow descended along the Kashka-Suu tributary of the Ala-Archa River.
 Eyewitnesses described a torrent of mud over 10 metres high sweeping through the valley with great force; the initial surge lasted 15–20 minutes, followed by turbulent flow into the night.
 More than 25 houses in a nearby summer village were destroyed, plots were buried under debris, infrastructure was washed away, and one fatality was reported.
 These recurring events highlight the high hazard level of Teztor Lake, particularly during periods of intense summer melting.
 The Ala-Archa Valley, especially its recreational zones, remains within a high-risk debris flow area and requires ongoing monitoring and preventive measures.

 • Measures